 DevOps is the integration of development, quality assurance, and IT operations into a unified culture and set of processes for delivering software.
 Use this checklist as a starting point to assess your DevOps culture and process.

 Ensure business alignment across organizations and teams.
 Conflicts over resources, purpose, goals, and priorities within an organization can be a risk to successful operations.
-Ensure that the business, development, and operations teams are aligned.
+Ensure that business, development, and operations teams are aligned.

 Review and improve processes.
 Your processes and procedures, both automated and manual, are never final.
 Set up regular reviews of current workflows, procedures, and documentation, with a goal of continual improvement.